webNeat/focus/story/2-create-system-tray/README.md

 The `make_tray` function creates the system tray with a menu containing two items: `Hide` and `Quit`.

-- Initialy the application window is shown; I want to be able to hide it by clicking the `Hide` menu item.
+- Initially, the application window is shown; I want to be able to hide it by clicking the `Hide` menu item.
 Then its text should become `Show` and clicking it should show the window again.
 - Clicking on the `Quit` menu item should close the application.

 If I run the application now, I see the Tauri icon on the system tray.
 Clicking on it shows the menu with `Hide` and `Quit` items, but clicking them does nothing.
-In order to run some code when the items are clicked we should add an event handler using the `on_system_tray_event` method:
+To run some code when the items are clicked we should add an event handler using the `on_system_tray_event` method:

 ```rs
 fn main() {